chasset/python-certification/README.md

-# Python certification
+# Python certification of our contributors

 Kaggle offers many Data Science Courses.
 A certificate is produced once the course is done.
-This repository contains all notebooks Pierre-Olivier Chasset has written during this courses.
-The following certifications has been obtained.
+This repository contains all notebooks written by our contributors during this courses.

+## Pierre-Olivier Chasset

 | Topic | Certificates |
 |---|---|